 The University believes a connection between the students and the Forest City community is an important part of "neighbor relations."
 Alcohol use can play a factor in these relations as we may have students at off-campus parties, in and around town, with students who have lessee and landlord relationships.
 Waldorf's goal is to continue positive relationships and perceptions between our students and the community as a whole.
 Included in the neighbor relations efforts is the "Taste of Forest City" fair on campus featuring local FC businesses presenting a table at a fair.
-In addition, we provide monthly free movie events at the local theater, the annual October community Rake-a-Thon volunteer day, highway clean-up and other service events in the community sponsored by our sports teams or student organizations.
+We also promote Chamber information, booklets and calendar of events that promote Forest City to new students to the community.
+One of our AODA committee members is on the Chamber Board.

 All students are a member of the YMCA a shared facility with the community of Forest City.
-In addition, we have added a component to the freshman seminar class that requires first-year students to select a business establishment in town and interview the manager or owner.
+In addition, we have added a component to the freshman seminar class that requires first-year students to attend Taste of Forest City which is a fair on campus of select a businesses in town.
 This experience familiarizes students with local businesses and proprietors along with educating them on what the business does and the relationship between the local business, community and University.

-The Office of Student Life meets with the local police department and Waldorf University security each semester to monitor student activities, campus safety and security and involvement with alcohol and other drugs on and off campus.
-In 2016 and 2017 we invited the Forest City Chief of Police to be part of our first-year orientation weekend.
+The Office of Student Life meets with the local police department and Waldorf University security each year to monitor student activities, campus safety and security and student involvement with alcohol and other drugs on and off campus related to crimes, violations or trends.